ShadowMitia/algorithm-archive/contents/domain_coloring/domain_coloring.md

 \end{align}
 \\]

-Once we have our complex function output in this form, we then color the output domain according to a color space with at least 2 independent dimensions, like RGB (Red, Green, Blue), or HSV (Hue, Saturation, Value) {{ "hsv" | cite }}.
+Once we have our complex function output in this form, we then color the output domain according to a color space with at least 2 independent dimensions, like RGB (Red, Green, Blue), or HSV (Hue, Saturation, Value) {{#cite hsv}}.
 The choice of color space is completely dependent on what the users feel is most visually intuitive.
 In any case, one dimension of the color system will be used to represent the complex magnitude and another dimension of the color system will be used to represent the complex phase of the output.
 The \\( xy \\) grid will be representing the real and imaginary inputs to these functions.